2023-11-25 - On disability and being injured away from home

 publish Written 2023-11-25.
 Part of Musings on philosophy.

 In the morning, I walk on 0 legs.
-In the afternoon, 0. in the evening, still 0.
+In the afternoon, also 0.
+In the evening, still 0.
 Are there any in-network doctors in my area?

 On disability and gratefulness